-a mere declaration is not a permission and the authority will not grant any sort of permission (there are however exceptions in specific cases);
+- a mere declaration is not a permission and the authority will not grant any sort of permission (there are however exceptions in specific cases); - It is a prior declaration, that is to say the process cannot take place before this formality has been satisfied.

-&lt;sup>20 It may be relied on by an individual before the national courts to oust the application of rules of national law which are contrary to those provisions (see the chapter on interaction between EU and national norms).
+20 It may be relied on by an individual before the national courts to oust the application of rules of national law which are contrary to those provisions (see the chapter on interaction between EU and national norms).